German Pinscher

 Are they easy to train?

-They are highly intelligent but can be independent, requiring consistent and positive reinforcement training.
+They are highly intelligent but can be independent and stubborn, requiring a firm and consistent handler.

 View Official FCI Standard